GSA/srt-api/README.md

 overridden by any settings in the VCAP_SERVICES environment variable.
 This feature allows cloud.gov to inject the proper database connection information upon startup.

+There are a few environment variables that control the configuration or set security sensitive keys.
+The deployment script may will prompt you for some of these if they are not already configured in the target cloud.gov environment.
+On cloud.gov any variables you would like to configure manually can be changed using the cloud.gov control panel or CLI.

+**Environment Variables**
+* **SENDGRID_API_KEY** - If using Sendgrid as an email server, set this variable to an appropriate API key.
+If this is not set in a cloud.gov environment, the deployment script will give the option to set it.
+* **NODE_ENV** - This should be set based on the environment.
+It is used to choose between the available configuration settings.
+Examples include production, cloudstage, clouddev, circle, development.
+The definitive list can be found by reading config.js.
+* **VCAP_SERVICES** - cloud.gov will automatically set this environment variable.
+It contains connection information for the configured postgres database for that environment - and also any other cloud.gov services or connections that may be configured int the future.
+* **VCAP_APPLICAION** - While not currently used, this environment variable is automatically set by cloud.gov and contains information about the running application such as memory/disk limits, space and instance IDs, and DNS info.
+* **MAIL_ENGINE** - Used in development.
+If this is set it will over-ride the usual 'nodemailer' mail engine.
+It is used for testing when sending actual email is not desirable.
+* **JWT_SECRET** - _Not currently implemented_ - will be used to set the encryption secret used to sign JSON Web Tokens.

+## Documentation
+Documentation for the srt-server is created from JSDoc tags embeded in the source code.
+You can find a pre-build copy in the the [/docs](docs/index.html) directory of this repository.
+The documentaiton can be rebuilt from source when updats are necessary using `npm run doc`

 ## Testing and Continuous Integration
 The srt-server application has a set of unit test in the server/tests directory.